Itegories: Disjoint Joins

-Since a $\perp$-join is indeed a join in the sense of \cite[Def 6.7]{cockett2009boolean}, it therefore satisfies the same properties, some of which can be found in \cite[Prop 2.14]{cockett2012differential} and \cite[Lemma 4.3]{cockett2023classical}.
-Here are some useful identities that are worth highlighting:
+Since a $\perp$-join is a join in the sense of \cite[Def 6.7]{cockett2009boolean}, it therefore satisfies the same properties, some of which can be found in \cite[Prop 2.14]{cockett2012differential} and \cite[Lemma 4.3]{cockett2023classical}.
+In the result below, which highlights some useful identities, $I$ is an arbitrary indexing set: if $I$ has size two we recover the binary case, if $I$ is finite we recover the finite case.